 That is where the idea of NGC comes from.
-The freedom to explore any and all aspects of culture and creativity.
+The freedom to explore any and all aspects of human endeavor.